 Mandy, have you visited your doctor about this?
 I know you say you're interested in home remedies, but you say that you've been fighting this for two years, and it has been infected for almost that entire time.
 It can't be good for your body to be fighting an infection for that long.
 Why not give your doctor a ring, and see if they can do something to help with the infection?
 I hope you find relief and feel better soon.

 I agree with mrs.story that you should see a doctor for the infection.
 As for the ingrown toenail, pull a tiny piece of cotton from a cotton ball, then soak it in Campho-Phenique liquid.
 Use the tip of cuticle scissors to push it between the edge of the toenail and the skin.
 Change the cotton after your shower in the morning and before you go to bed at night.
-Do this daily until the toenail grows out past the nail pad.
-The first time you do it will be a little difficult, but after that it gets easier.

 The cotton acts as a padding between the nail and the skin, and the Campho-Phenique is sort of a pain killer so it makes it feel better and also keeps it from getting infected.

 Hi Mandy: First I have to say, please don't let an infection go untreated, it can lead to so much more than just an ingrown toenail!